 - Learn to use the timer on your boiler - only heating water and using the central heating when you're in the house can save a significant amount on your bills.

-- For more useful energy saving tips, see our energy efficiency guide.
+- For more useful saving tips, see our energy efficiency guide.

 Looking for business gas or electricity deals?
-Take a look at our commercial energy page.
+Take a look at our business energy page.